 Try taking frequent breaks from sitting at your desk.
 Walk to the water fountain or stand and take stretching breaks.
 You can also recommed that your office hold stand up meetings (it may be the best way to keep some folks awake!)
 Try using a stability ball while you are sitting at your desk.
 You will be exercising your core muscles as your work.

 Check out the video below from ABC News (includes a short introductory commercial).
 It shows how one office who were previously very sedentary transformed into a much healthier and slimmer environment for its employees.
 This office made some radical, but effective changes that could be incorporated in most workplaces, such as treadmill desks or walking meetings.

-I am going to buy an exercise ball and use it to sit at my desk and try to take more standing up breaks.
+I am going to buy an exercise ball and use it to sit at my desk.
+I will also try to take more stand up breaks.
 How about you?
 How can you reduce the effects of too much sitting?
 Please add your comments below.